sergei-mironov/litrepl/paper/md/paper.md

 ignore         ::= "% ignore" text "% noignore"
 text           ::= ...
 ```

-Litrepl abstracts documents as a straightforward sequence comprising code,
-result, and text sections.
-Additionally, Litrepl identifies ignore blocks, which
-act as comments that prevent enclosed sections from being evaluated.

-Template grammars similar to the illustrative example in Figure 3 are encoded
-for Markdown and Latex formats.
-Before each run, Litrepl calls Lark [@Lark] to
-compile a customized parser and uses it to access the sections.

 Evaluation results are written back into the result sections, and the entire
 document is printed.
 At this stage, certain conditions can be optionally